 Often blood clots form around this plaque and the heart becomes starved for oxygen as the blood clots block the artery supplying blood.
 This results in damage of heart muscles and is called a heart attack.

-Non-modifiable risk factors - you may not have much control on the following:
+Non-modifiable risk factors for heart attack - you may not have much control on the following:

-Modifiable risk factors - you can try to keep the following under control:
+Modifiable risk factors for heart attack - you can try to keep the following under control:

 Heart attack symptoms could include any of the following:

 If you experience any of these symptoms, visit Medcare for diagnostics and to identify possible heart attack causes: